Healthy Taco Casserole

 • Doritos: Crumble just a few on top for an indulgent treat in moderation.
 You can also look for baked Doritos.

-• Add rice: Just grab a couple of cups of cooked rice (or frozen for a shortcut) and stir it right in with the beans and corn.
+If you want to add rice, just grab a couple of cups of cooked rice (or frozen for a shortcut) and stir it right in with the beans and corn.
 Cooked quinoa will work as well.
 If you add rice, you will get 6-8 servings out of this recipe.

 • 1/4 cup chili powder